imrohitoberoi/A20jLadder-A-/README.md

 # A20jLadder-A-
-Will be uploading solutions solved from A20j ladder
+Will be uploading solutions solved from A20j ladder DIV-2 A